gkjohnson/three-transform-dirty-flag/README.md

 [![travis build](https://img.shields.io/travis/gkjohnson/threejs-transform-dirty-flag.svg?style=flat-square)](https://travis-ci.org/gkjohnson/threejs-transform-dirty-flag)
 [![lgtm code quality](https://img.shields.io/lgtm/grade/javascript/g/gkjohnson/threejs-transform-dirty-flag.svg?style=flat-square&label=code-quality)](https://lgtm.com/projects/g/gkjohnson/threejs-transform-dirty-flag/)

+**In Progress: Does not improve performance (yet?).**

+**Adding setters and getters to the position and scale fields dramatic decreases the performance of modifying the vectors, so that approach cannot be used.
+It's possible that adding an OnChange field to the fields (similar to the rotation and quaternion fields) could help with this.**

-Extension for efficiently keeping matrices and bounds up to date.
+Experimental extension for efficiently keeping matrices and bounds up to date.

 ## Use